 Stay informed about research and activities conducted by KNEP - the Norwegian Cancer Society’s National Group of Expertise on Pancreatic Cancer Research.

-The annual national network meeting on pancreatic cancer research will be held on March 13, 2026, at the Grand Hotel in Oslo.
-The meeting is organized by the Norwegian Cancer Society's National Group of Expertise for Research on Pancreatic Cancer (KNEP; https://knep.no/).
-The program will include presentations by both international and Norwegian researchers and will conclude with an anniversary celebration to mark the 10th anniversary of the Pancreatic Cancer Network Norway (PKNN).
-It will be possible to submit requests to contribute with your own presentations.Please save the date of March 13.
+The National Network Meeting on Pancreatic Cancer Research will be held on March 13, 2026, at the 'Grand Hotel' in Oslo.
+The meeting is organized by the Norwegian Cancer Society's National Group of Expertise on Research on Pancreatic Cancer (KNEP; https://knep.no/).
+The program will include presentations by both international and Norwegian researchers and will conclude with a celebration to mark the 10th anniversary of Pancreatic Cancer Network Norway (PKNN; https://pknn.no).
+The preliminary program is included below

 KNEP researchers from Stavanger University Hospital presented new results last week at the ISMRC (International Symposium on Minimal Residual Cancer) research conference in Nice, France.
 The results showed a slight improvement in the detection of cancer DNA in blood by using the new methods.